-The content lock is a feature of this portal that helps when multiple people are editing the same narrative.
-When an editor clicks the ‘Edit’ button, this turns on the automatic content lock so others cannot edit at the same time.
+The content lock is a feature of this portal that allows only one person to edit a narrative at a time.
+When an editor selects the ‘Edit’ button, this turns on the automatic content lock so others cannot edit at the same time.
 The content lock message is displayed in a colored bar.
-To unlock your content, click ‘Save.’
+To unlock your narrative, save your work.
+After you save, the narrative is available for another person who has access to edit the content.
 This is the recommended process of locking and unlocking content.

 - Editorial Disallowed